sfeng-m/REAL4MWP/README.md

 In addition, It's simple to train topk retrieved questions by modifying the value of topk at training stage, which can obtain better result, though it is not show in our paper.

+# Improve
+Further, we improve the effectiveness of REAL model to solve math work problems(MWP) by optimizing the memory module. \
+More details please see our NIPS2021 Paper on MATHAI4ED Workshop: ["REAL2: An End-to-end Memory-augmented Solver for Math Word Problems"](https://mathai4ed.github.io/papers/papers/paper_7.pdf).

 # Citation
 If the paper or the code helps you, please cite the paper in the following format :
 ```